Check out the Types of Indoor Plants According to Color Psychology and how they affect your mood, feelings, and emotions!

 Botanical Name: Agapanthus umbellatus

-The spherical clusters of funnel-shaped white flowers offer an elegant shade and look best in both indoor and outdoor space!
+The spherical clusters of funnel-shaped white flowers offer an elegant shade and look best in both indoor and outdoor spaces!

 Indoor plants in red color signify excitement, youth, and energy.
-You can add this fierce shade to your houseplant collection and have energetic vibes in the atmosphere.
+You can add this fierce shade to your houseplant collection and have energetic vibes in the atmosphere–the rooms where you need positivity and activeness would be perfect for keeping this color.
 Some of the best red indoor plants are:

 Botanical Name: Euphorbia pulcherrima